Eunice Byers, Aged 105, Has Dardsley Tour

 Patient Consultation - Possible Relocation of the Practice

 Thank you to all patients who took part in the consultation over the proposed relocation of the practice to Dardsley House, Brownedge Road.
 We were pleased that 98% of patients who expressed an opinion were in favour of the move.
 This evidence helped us secure NHS / Greater Preston CCG approval for the move at the Delegated Commissioning Committee meeting on 2 August 2017.

 Saturday Morning Clinics

-As from April 2017 Saturday morning clinics have been reduced from weekly to 2 per month because of a temporary cut in regional NHS funding for this programme.
-Ask reception staff during the week for confirmation of whether the surgery is open the following Saturday.
+Saturday morning clinics continue in 2019 - 2 per month.
+See dates on our website or ask reception staff during the week for confirmation of whether the surgery is open the following Saturday.

 Booking appointments and repeat prescriptions online

 We understand that sometimes it can be difficult calling in to book appointments and order prescriptions over the phone, but did you know that you can do this online?
 We offer this service to all our patients and if you are interested please come in to the practise and ask for login details at the reception.